Frequently Asked Questions

 12. What other legal documents are included with the Pet Protection Agreement® pet trust?

-A Pet Protection Agreement is not only effective if you pass away – it also works if you are in an accident or become unable to care for you pets for any reason.
+A Pet Protection Agreement pet trust is not only effective if you pass away – it also works if you are in an accident or become unable to care for you pets for any reason.
 It's an Agreement between the Pet Owner and the Pet Guardian.
 You can leave money to care for your pets, but it's optional.
 Like a pet trust, the Pet Protection Agreement pet trust does not need to go through probate court, which can take months if you pass away.
 No one wants the court to decide a pet's fate.

 You can also specify how you would like your animals to be treated.
 For example, you can state what brand of food your dog likes to eat, the pet’s veterinarian and even the groomer.
 Most importantly, it could save your pet's life in a time of confusion.